 Depending on the condition of your teeth and gums, you may have to see your dentist for an x-ray of the tooth to make sure the infection is gone. then it is up to you to help keep the tooth healthy by regular tooth-cleaning visits.

-Like the dentist and endodontist, the orthodontist helps to improve a person’s oral health. in general, all three deal with teeth, gum, nerves, and jaw.
-But dentistry, like most fields of study, has specialties, different areas that deals with the same general subject, in this case, “teeth.”
+As the dentist and endodontist, the orthodontist helps to improve a person’s oral health. in general, all three deal with teeth, gum, nerves, and jaw.
+But dentistry, like most fields of study, has specialties, different areas that deal with the same general subject, in this case, “teeth.”
 An orthodontist, however, deals specifically with correcting improper bites and straightening teeth.